-Ritika Mehra is the founder of the successful non-profit organization named Bridge the Gap.
+Ritika Mehra is the founder of the successful non-profit organization named Bridging the Gap foundation.
 It brings communities together in the Netherlands.
 Her idea behind BTG was to provide a platform for people to come together, feel at home and be a part of each other’s journeys.
 She strongly believes this idea contributes to stronger communities.

 She has been a part of the Royal reception held at Amstelveen and has also represented India for the Royal Dutch family.
 She bridges the gap between the local Dutch community and the Indian Diaspora in the Netherlands.

 As if this was just not enough, she has done Ted X talks and has also led the delegation when the Kind & Queen of Netherlands first visited Amstelveen.
 Unlike other influencers who gauge success by the number of awards, this influencer counts her achievements.
 She also leads the Youth Chapter of the NICCT.
 It helps youth from both countries to expand their businesses in the respective countries.

 Influencer Speaks, is where we aim to bring Influencers on board with us.
 This series will focus on knowing the influencer journeys more closely.
 Here are some questions on which Ritika interacted with us.

 Brief introduction about what u do, how u started to connect Indian diaspora here in the Netherlands?